CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Ansible-Simple-Playbook-Example-with-an-FRR-Template.md

     cumulus@wbench:~$ sudo apt-get update
     cumulus@wbench:~$ sudo apt-get install ansible

 If you don't have Ubuntu, you can install Ansible on Red Hat, Debian, CentOS, MacOS, any BSD distro, and so on. {{<exlink url="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html" text="See this page on ansible.com">}}.

 ## Configure the Necessary Files

 Simply cut and paste the code snippets from the code blocks below.
 Here are all the pieces of code used in the example.

 ### Inventory File

 The inventory is a single file called `host` with the contents \"leaf1\" inside.

     cumulus@wbench:~$ cat host
     leaf1

 Again, this is a very simple example.
-Please {{<exlink url="https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#intro-inventory" text="read more about creating inventory files on ansible.com">}}.
+Read more about {{<exlink url="https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#intro-inventory" text="creating inventory files">}}.

 ### Playbook .yml File